 Five Chilean families each own 20% of the holding company that controls Coca-Cola Andina through a 44.4% ownership stake.
 Coca-Cola owns 7.3% of the beverage company.

-In terms of market share, Coca-Cola has 63% of the Chilean soft drink market and 45% of the Chilean juice market.
-Within the four markets that it competes, it has a 65% market share of soft drinks, 31% of water and 42% of juices.
+In terms of market share, Coca-Cola has about 60% of the Chilean soft drink market and over 40% of the Chilean juice market.
+Within the four markets that it competes, it has a roughly 65% market share of soft drinks, about 30% of water and roughly 40% of juices.

 You’re not going to get capital appreciation like Amazon (NASDAQ:AMZN) but you will do well long-term buying AKO.B stock under $20.

 Tapestry (NYSE:TPR) is the parent company of both Coach and Kate Spade.
-Tapestry stock has fallen 25% year to date, but had been making a comeback in recent months.
+Tapestry stock has fallen 15% over the last year, but it’s up 5% in 2020.

 Like a lot of names on this list, Tapestry has to be considered a deep value play at the moment.